nf-core/sopa/docs/usage.md

 - `macsima_base`
   - A profile with Sopa parameters to run Cellpose on MACSima data

 These profiles contain the backbone of the pipeline, i.e. which technology to use and how to process the segmentation.
-For more customization, you can provide [other Sopa parameters](https://nf-co.re/sopa/dev/parameters/) via the command line, for instance `--use_scanpy_preprocessing true` if you want to have a UMAP and a leiden clustering on your output AnnData object.
+For more customization, you can provide [other Sopa parameters](https://nf-co.re/sopa/dev/parameters/) via the command line, for instance `--use_scanpy_preprocessing true` if you want to have a UMAP and a Leiden clustering on your output AnnData object.

 ## Running the pipeline